Tall, dark and handsome: Examples

-David Gandy has been often called tall, dark and handsome by media such as Vogue and GQ.

-Ranveer Singh, a Bollywood actor, has been called tall, dark and handsome in the media.

 In the 2010s, Bollywood actors Ranveer Singh, Randeep Hooda, and Arjun Kapoor were described by the phrase in the Indian media.

 Model David Gandy has often been called tall, dark and handsome in the media.
-The New Zealand Herald described further that "At 191cm, he's taller than most models and up close - with his dark, almost black hair and bronzed olive complexion - he's like a live version of Michelangelo's Statue of David."
+The New Zealand Herald described further that "At 191 cm, he's taller than most models and up close – with his dark, almost black hair and bronzed olive complexion – he's like a live version of Michelangelo's Statue of David."